 - Either a Canadian Citizen, permanent resident or a protected person defined by the Immigration and Refugee Protection Act

-- Must be registered as a full time student in a post secondary institution in a program
+- Must be a currently enrolled student in a post-secondary institution program

 - The student must not be an international student with a work permit

 - The student must not be an immediate family member of the employer

 Before you start your online application, you will need the following:

 - A student to apply with